 If you use plain velcro rollers, sweep over them with a hot dryer.
 If you're using hot rollers, make sure you get them up to temperature before you put them in.
-In both cases, leave them in until you think your hair is completely cool—then allow another ten or fifteen minutes, just in case!
+In both cases, leave them in until you think your hair is completely cool—then allow another 10 or 15 minutes, just in case!

-When choosing shampoo, be cautious about volumizing products.
+When choosing a shampoo, be cautious about volumizing products.
 Volume is really about lift and bounce.
 If a volumizing product is going to coat your hair to make it thicker, it may also make it heavier, which means it will be harder to lift.
 If a volumizing shampoo doesn't make a big difference in the first few shampoos—toss it, use a clarifying shampoo to get rid of any residue, and try something else.

-A perm or body wave will solve all your volume problems forever—or rather, for six to twelve weeks, when you'll need to have it done again!
+A perm or body wave will solve all your volume problems forever—or rather, for six to 12 weeks, when you'll need to have it done again!
 However, if you don't want curls, you'll have to face the laborious task of blow-drying it straight after every wash.
 Old-fashioned perms can be hard on your hair, too, so do your research before you take the plunge.

 Now you'll have no excuse to hide under that headscarf!